One upon a time…

 The real magic, though, happened after I published the books, when I was fortunate to share my stories and message with kids.
 Seeing my books through their eyes, makes me want to become a better writer.
 Hearing how my message has impacted their lives, makes me want to become a better person.

 From Print to Screen…

 In 2021, I made a tough decision to end my journey as a publisher and embark on a career as a screenwriter.
-I never intended on being a publisher.
-I always wanted to be a writer.
-So while I’ll still write books, it’s in the hands of a future agent/publisher on whether the half dozen manuscripts I’ve completed will ever leave my computer or not… Follow the blog for details!
-So much good stuff.
+In just 15 months, I sold my first feature length screenplay and began writing the novelization adaptation.
+I’d always wanted to be a screenwriter and now I am a PROFESSIONAL Optioned and Produced Woman in Film!
+Follow the blog for details!
+So much good stuff…

 Questions or comments?
 Use the form below.
 (I tried Harry Potter owls, but they got stuck at Platform 9 & 3/4s.)